broskobandi/vec/README.md

 # vec
-Dynamic vector written in C.
+## Dynamic vector written in C.
+The goal of the project is to provide fast, reliable, and safe abstractions for vector operations.

 ## Features
 ### Encapsulated vector data